Appup-Docs/Appup-Docs/docs/backend/workflows/README.md

 # Workflows

 Workflows allow you to define your business logic with nodes called **Steps** dragged and dropped with your mouse on an empty canvas.
 It is a visual tool and allows you to sketch a pipeline of various operations without writing a single line of code.
+This helps breaks down an application functionality intuitively into several logical steps.
+You can map this against the triggering event or action and in minutes take care of the complete end-to-end use case.
+It is that simple.

 You will be creating these multiple times, for each feature your app needs.
 Therefore it is best to categorize your workflows in a logical manner to be able keep track of what belongs where.
+Pick and select items from a category to create several different use cases.
+Stack the steps together like lego blocks to create more robust & comprehensive functionalities.
 Creating a category is as simple as giving a name.

 Click Backend dropdown at the top right of your screen and choose **Category**.